guflerrafael/bachelor_thesis/README.md

 - `requirements.txt` lists all the dependencies required.
 Ensure your environment is compatible with these dependencies.
 - The zip file containing the voice samples should be placed in the `data` directory and named as specified in the script.
 - The device used for feature extraction has to be defined in `feature_extraction.py`.
 - Currently, the Jupyter notebook is not functional due to crashes occurring during model training.
-If certain parts of the code are unnecessary (e.g., if model training has already been completed), those sections should be commented out to avoid execution errors.
+If certain parts of the code are unnecessary (e.g., if model training has already been completed), those sections should be commented out to avoid unnecessary ressource usage.